Steven Reed (political scientist): Background

 Born in 1947 in Indiana, Steven R. Reed received his BA from Wabash College, majoring in political science.
 He served in the US Army from 1970-1973, where he learned Chinese and Japanese.
 He completed his PhD in 1979 from the University of Michigan.
 He taught at the University of Alabama and Harvard University before moving to Japan in 1993 to take up a position at Chuo University.
 He teaches and writes in Japanese as well as English.
 His research on Japanese elections has been enhanced by "having lived, taught, and researched in Japan for many decades," where he is "able to collect seemingly all the material there is for analyzing important elections."

+Personal life

+Reed is married to Michiko (née Konishi), and their daughter is Annette Yoshiko Reed.